-Examination of the different dwelling types and locational characteristics in the context of social, economic, political and legislative issues; the psycho-social aspects of dwelling types with reference to Australian traditions and experience; review of current practice and trends; demographic implications of socio-economic models; theoretical framework for the development of housing concepts; case studies and design exercises.
+Examination of the different dwelling types and locational characteristics in the context of social, economic, political and legislative issues; the

 Architectural Design - Specific

 11.4201 Living Unit

 Analysis of the immediate built environment, to develop an awareness of man's need for shelter, and a deeper understanding of his functions, activities and requirements.
 In depth design of a single-cell living unit, including interiors and all elements which it comprises.